 Adding more complex titles to a Table of Contents

-Alongside other advanced table of contents features (see HERE), you can also tweak, a little, the format of the title of the Table of Contents page itsel..
-Our aim is to make the heading of the table of contents (TOC) document look better, while also helping you and others navigate easily through multiple TOC’s.
+Alongside other advanced table of contents features (TOC) (see HERE), you can also tweak, a little, the format of the title of the TOC page itself.
+Our aim is to make the heading of the TOC document look better, while helping the user navigate easily through multiple TOC’s.

 With this, you will be able to add line breaks to your TOC.
 You can choose to name the title of your TOC by simply renaming it through index.
 We know that it is not a court style header, and we are working on that, but it does allow you to get it in.